Carl Streed, Jr.

 After college, Carl focused his attention on HIV/STI services in Chicago as a volunteer at the Broadway Youth Center.
 He was a clinical research coordinator and then manager at the Howard Brown Health Center and member of the Chicago Department of Public Health HIV Prevention Planning Group.
 Carl also began volunteering with Equality Illinois to bring marriage equality to his home state.

-At Hopkins, Carl has revitalized the Gertrude Stein Society for LGBT students, faculty, and staff, is serving as a founding member of the Hopkins Network of LGBT Employees and Supporters, and advocating for the addition of LGBT health to the curricula of the Schools of Medicine, Nursing and Public Health.
+At Hopkins, Carl has revitalized the Gertrude Stein Society for LGBTQ students, faculty, and staff, is serving as a founding member of the Hopkins Network of LGBT Employees and Supporters, and advocating for the addition of LGBTQ health to the curricula of the Schools of Medicine, Nursing and Public Health.
 His commitment to diversity at Hopkins earned him a 2011 Diversity Leadership Award.
 Outside of Baltimore, Carl is an Ambassador for the Gay and Lesbian Medical Association, the National LGBT Policy Coordinator for the American Medical Student Association, and coordinator for the Annual LGBT Student Health Symposium.